SET001/node_ip_lookup/README.md

 - TTL - time to live for cached values in seconds

 ## Main points
 - controller rely on interfaces.
-It is possible to implement redis based caching or different whois provider.
+It is possible to, for instance, implement redis based caching.
+Or implement work with different whois provider.
 Controller logic will not change.
 - error handling
 - request-specific logger with formatting and requestID
 - configuration throught env variables